Marcus Semien Preview, Player Props: Rangers vs. Twins

 Marcus Semien At The Plate

-- Semien has an OPS of .809, fueled by an OBP of .348 and a team-best slugging percentage of .462 this season.
+- Semien leads Texas in slugging percentage (.456) thanks to 56 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 36th, and he is 44th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 34th in batting average, 37th in on-base percentage, and 53rd in slugging.

+- Semien has reached base via a hit in 99 games this season (of 133 played), and had multiple hits in 44 of those games.

-- He has homered in 15.5% of his games this year, and 3.3% of his trips to the plate.
+- In 15% of his games this year, he has hit a long ball, and 3.2% of his trips to the dish.

-- In 42.6% of his games this year, Semien has driven in at least one run.
-In 17 of those games (13.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.
+- Semien has an RBI in 55 of 133 games this year, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.